 From Saigon to Ho Chi Minh City: A (Very) Brief History

 The Vietnam War occurred from 1954-1975.
-It saw North Vietnam and its allies against South Vietnam and their allies.
+It saw North Vietnam and its allies against South Vietnam and its allies.
 South Vietnam ultimately lost, and Saigon fell and surrendered on April 30, 1975.

 The following year, on July 2, 1976, the North and South of Vietnam were formally unified, and Saigon was renamed Ho Chi Minh City after Ho Chi Minh, the former president and first leader of North Vietnam.